aptos-foundation/AIPs/aips/aip-x.md

 The direct impact of this AIP will be on users of Aptos Keyless accounts.
 The impact will be twofold:
 * Users will have a much faster login experience than they would if we were generating proofs client-side.
 From preliminary benchmarks, generating proofs in-browser takes such a long time that is completely unusable. (i.e., > 25 seconds to generate the proof.)
 * On the other hand, users's private information will be sent to the prover service.
+This induces a trust assumption: users must trust that the prover service will not leak this information.

 ## Alternative solutions